This post contains everything you need to know to plan an epic Romania road trip.

 Summer (June-August) is the most popular time to visit Romania.
 Temperatures are usually between 25-35°C, the weather is fairly predictable and the sun shines most days.

-Prices are usually higher in the summer though.
+Prices are usually higher in the summer though, as most people consider this to be the best time to visit Romania.
 The more popular tourist sights (Brașov, Bran Castle, Sibiu, Sighișoara) can become a bit crowded, and accommodation gets booked up in advance.